Client-Side Page Translation with a Lava Shortcode

 • MutationObserver handles dynamic content.
 When Rock updates the DOM (next step in registration, validation messages, etc.), the observer catches it and re-translates.

 • Test with a private browser window.
-Make sure you test as an anonymous user to catch any security/permission issues before going live.
+Make sure you test as an anonymous user to catch any security or permission issues before going live.

 That's It!

 Five steps and you've got client-side page translation running entirely inside Rock.
 Add new translation pairs to the Defined Type whenever you need them, re-run the sort SQL, and you're good to go.
-You can even set-up a workflow to allow your staff to contribute without direct access to the defined types/sql command.
 If you find issues or have ideas for improvements, let me know!